Internet Browsing Privacy in 2021: Here’s What You Should Know

 Is private browsing mode really private?

 For the most part, yes.
-It protects you from unnecessary snooping of your browsing history and stops you from leaving any tracks on a computer or other device about the websites you’ve visited.
+It protects you from unnecessary snooping of your browsing history.
+It also stops you from leaving any tracks on a computer or other device.

-What it cannot do, though, is stop other applications from monitoring you.
-If that’s a concern, you’ll need to look further into those applications’ privacy settings themselves.
+But what it cannot do is stop other applications from monitoring you.
+If that’s a concern, you need to dig into those applications’ privacy settings.

 How do I keep my internet browsing private?

 The easiest way to do this is to simply enable your web browser’s relevant ‘private’ mode.
-Most browsers now offer this, and while it’s not a perfect solution for those seeking complete privacy on all fronts, it’ll suffice for the vast majority of web users.
+Most browsers now offer this.
+And while it’s not a perfect solution, it works for the vast majority of web users.

-For those seeking complete discretion, or for an added degree of internet browsing privacy, you’ll want to look into using a virtual private network or VPN.
+For those seeking even more internet browsing privacy, look into using a virtual private network or VPN.

 What’s the best web browser to use for privacy?

-Largely considered to be the best browser for overall privacy is Brave.
+Brave is considered by many to be the best browser for overall privacy.
 For customizable privacy, try Firefox, while the best browser for maximum security is often considered to be Tor.

-Also worthy of a mention, according to those in the know, are Internet Explorer’s replacement, Microsoft Edge, and Apple’s browser, Safari.
-Both have reportedly made leaps and bounds in terms of privacy and security in recent years.
+Also worthy of mention are Internet Explorer’s replacement, Microsoft Edge, and Apple’s browser, Safari.
+Both have made leaps in terms of privacy and security.

 Can someone see my internet history if I use their wireless network?